Quantum artificial vision for defect detection in manufacturing: Methods

 First proposed by Neven et al. \cite{neven}, the QBoost algorithm is an ensemble model consisting on a set of weak Decision Tree classifiers, which are combined to form a strong classifier by finding the optimal binary weights.
 It does so via the minimization of the following cost function:

-where $h_{i}(\vec{x})\in[-1,1]$ is the $i$-th weak classifier, $\vec{x}_{s}$ the datapoints and $y_{s}$ the labels which can be -1 or +1.
+where $h_{i}(\vec{x})\in[-1,1]$ is the $i$-th weak classifier, $S$ is the size of the dataset, $\vec{x}_{s}$ the datapoints and $y_{s}$ the labels which can be -1 or +1.
 The last term corresponds to a regularization term, and is controlled by the hyperparameter $\lambda$.
 Its goal is to favor weight sparsity, penalizing complex models with more weak classifiers in order to achieve a better generalization on unseen data.

 Since they are irrelevant to the minimization problem, we can drop the constant terms, and the cost function can then be reformulated as